amperserwis/esp32_disconnect_auto_reconnect/README.md

 # esp32_disconnect_autoconnect
 This code helping people to make ESP32 autoconnect to network, when ESP32 suddenly disconnected

+# principle work of code
+When ESP32 suddenly disconnected from network, ESP32 try to re-connect into the same network.
+In this code, i using personal hotspot from smartphone to build network between ESP32 and browser so i can simulate the code by turning off hotspot.
+The code using 2 led to as output, and yap this featured inserted for testing ESP32's function

 # Status callback
 in Wifi section code, i using code for callback, here are translataion of status callback wifi esp32